Chicago police Officer Jason Van Dyke found guilty of second-degree murder in Laquan McDonald killing

 Gleason told the jury Thursday, "We know the defendant contemplated the decision to shoot Laquan before he even got out of his vehicle. ...
 And he never adjusted that mindset."

-Defense attorney Daniel Herbert, in his closing, sought to discount a piece of evidence at the center of the case: video of the shooting.
+Defense attorney Herbert, in his closing, sought to discount a piece of evidence at the center of the case: video of the shooting.

 "We have to look at this from Jason Van Dyke's perspective," he said.

-Note: Correction: Earlier versions of this story incorrectly stated that Van Dyke was handcuffed as he was led from the courtroom.